jetty/jetty.project/CONTRIBUTING.md

 2. Log into your account, click **Eclipse Contributor Agreement**, and complete the form.

 Be sure to use the same email address in your Eclipse account that you intend to use when you commit to GitHub.

-All committers and commits are bound to the [Developer Certificate of Origin](https://www.eclipse.org/legal/DCO.php).
-As such, all parties involved in a contribution must have valid ECAs, and commits must include [valid "Signed-off-by" entries](https://wiki.eclipse.org/Development_Resources/Contributing_via_Git).
-Commits can be signed off by including the `-s` attribute in your commit message, like so: `git commit -s -am 'Interesting Commit Message.`

 Reporting Security Issues